-The RMHP Practice Transformation team works to develop, enhance and help implement skills, processes and infrastructure to support ongoing improvement and delivery of effective, efficient primary care.
+The RMHP Practice Transformation team works to develop, enhance, and help implement skills, processes and infrastructure to support ongoing improvement and delivery of effective, efficient primary care.
 Read on to learn more about the programs and benefits of taking part.
 Want more information about how to participate?
-Email the RMHP Practice Transformation team.
+Email Cynthia Mattingley, RN, BSN, Program Manager of the RMHP Practice Transformation team.

 About RMHP Practice Transformation

-The RMHP Practice Transformation team offers a suite of services that support practices as they develop the competencies to show value through delivery of advanced primary care.
+The RMHP Practice Transformation team offers a host of services and resources that support practices as they develop the competencies to show value through delivery of advanced primary care.

 The result: Practices that are advancing toward the Quadruple Aim: